craftdelivery/portfolio/README.md

 Local Env variables have been replaced with `OMITTED`

+### No Database connection
+Charger, Mailer and Texter do not connect to the postgres database.
+This is done for security purposes as well as to minimize open connections.
+Database relevant feedback is provided via webhook

 ### Projects
 `express-js` folders contain support code from the ExpressJS monolith
   - Charger: Serverless Stripe handling